edwin-19/LayoutLm-Deployment/README.md

 - [x] Data parser
 - [x] Create inference script for demo for script
 - [x] Convert model from torch to onnx
-- [ ] Load model to trition inference server
+- [x] Load model to trition inference server
+- [ ] Write triton inference script for deployment
+- [ ] Write pyscript version for this